 Use a Proxy To Access Restricted Websites

 You may use proxy websites or programs to access websites blocked in your area.
 One such proxy is UltraSurf.
-This was specifically designed to allow population of a certain country to access social networking sites.
-There are some websites who let you easily access and open blocked websites.
+This was specifically designed to allow the population of a certain country to access social networking sites.
+There are some websites that let you easily access and open blocked websites.
 OpenBlockedWebsite.com and HideMyAss.com are two such websites you may want to check out.
 They act as free web anonymizers that aim to unblock blocked websites and offer free anonymous web surfing.
-Also check out Hola Unblocker.
+Also, check out Hola Unblocker.

 These are some methods that will help you access websites restricted on your home network, corporate LANs, or the ones banned in your country.

 Read this post if you cannot open a particular website in Chrome, Edge or Firefox.